Archive for the ‘exercise’ Category

 During the Hard-Style Swing, air is brought into lungs while swinging the Kettlebell between the legs for the backswing to create inter-abdominal pressure for bracing of lumbar spine and the transfer of force coming back up from the ground and traveling through the core to be expressed through the torso and arms as the Kettlebell is launched upward by the powerful extension of the hips and knees.
 Air is sharply released as the Kettlebell completes its upward arc at chest level as a noticeable hiss as in a martial arts punch.
 Air is brought back into the lungs as the torso bends forward and the hips hinge backward.
 But note this is working against the natural reduction of lung space as the body folds forward.
 The amount of air coming is limited but the concern is developing maximal force (strength & power).

-Because Hard-Style Swings focuses on power, heavy weight can be handled but the length of the set (reps) will be limited by the lesser amount of fuel delivered to the working muscles.
+Because Hard-Style Swings focuses on power and strength, heavy weight can be handled but the length of the set (rep count) will be limited by the lesser amount of fuel delivered to the working muscles.

 Official Kettlebell Lifting, however, changes the breathing pattern to air coming in as the Kettlebell rises to match the natural expansion of the rib cage and of course, air is forcefully expelled as the body folds downward during the backswing.
 More oxygen in, more waste products out, the longer the lifter can last.
 The goal is greater work capacity by achieving greater volume of work.

-This brief discussion was about breath but other technique details of each lift change accordingly when the purpose of the lift goes from strength and power to strength-endurance and must be understood to train effectively and safely.
+This brief discussion was about technique and breath but other technique details of each lift change accordingly when the purpose of the lift goes from strength-power to strength-endurance and those differences must be understood to train effectively and safely.
 The decision of the coach, trainer and fitness enthusiast is to select the proper technique to match the intended goal.

-As trainers learn more about Kettlebells and work capacity training, we are seeing more of this type of training in MMA and boxing where “look like Tarzan and play like Jane” just doesn’t win.
-If you can’t last, you can’t play.
+As trainers have learned more about Kettlebells and work capacity training, we are seeing more of this type of training in MMA and boxing where “look like Tarzan and play like Jane” just doesn’t win.
+If you can’t last, you can’t truly compete.
 Also, the MMA training model has inspired training programs used for other sports and the general fitness population.
-With that in mind, I feel it is important for coaches and trainers to now have a better understanding of the use of Kettlebells for developing work capacity and the knowledge of the proper techniques and training protocols to accomplish that important goal.
+With that in mind, I feel it is important for coaches and trainers to have a better understanding of the use of Kettlebells for developing work capacity and the knowledge of the proper techniques and training protocols to accomplish that important goal.

 “You can’t do a C-section with a backhoe!”